jupyter-xeus/xeus-sql/README.md

 mamba install xeus-sql jupyterlab -c conda-forge
 ```

-Conda forge offers packaged versions for MySQL, PostgreSQL and SQLite and you can download them with: `soci-mysql`, `soci-postresql` or `soci-sqlite`.
+Conda forge offers packaged versions for MySQL, PostgreSQL and SQLite and you can download them with: `soci-mysql`, `soci-postgresql` or `soci-sqlite`.

 `xeus-sql` includes `soci-core` only.
 Which consists on the SOCI package with no DB extension attached.